 The Division of Infectious Diseases is a consultative service for all clinical departments at the Wyckoff Heights Medical Center.
 The division is also available for consultation for all physicians in the community.

-The Division of Infectious Diseases disseminatesup- to-dte information to community physicians regarding issues in Infectious Diseases and Infection Control through lectures and seminars at Wyckoff Heights Medical Center and through publications.
+The Division of Infectious Diseases disseminates up-to-date information to community physicians regarding issues in Infectious Diseases and Infection Control through lectures and seminars at Wyckoff Heights Medical Center and through publications.

 Positive Health Management, WHMC's HIV primary care program, provides comprehensive care to those infected with the HIV virus.
 The Infectious Diseases outpatient clinic is a referral point for patients in the community with sexually transmitted diseases, Tuberculosis and various diseases contracted through travel.

-In addition, the division is also responsible for the teaching and training of medical students and residents in Medicine, Family Practice and Surgery who train at WHMC.
+In addition, the division is also responsible for the teaching and training of medical students and residents in Medicine, Family Practice and Surgery who train at Wyckoff.

 For appointments at the Infectious Diseases clinic: